KappaJohns/my_portfolio/README.md

-# my_portfolio
+# Johnny Chiu's website
-my swe portfolio website
+---
+This is the codebase for Johnny Chiu's portfolio.
+Further developments are tbd.